 4. AI in Fraud Detection at PayPal

 PayPal used machine learning to support its methods of fraud detection.
-PayPal AI systems can identify suspicious activities and highlight potential fraud through the real-time analysis of transaction data.
+PayPal’s use of AI in fraud detection enables the system to identify suspicious activities and highlight potential fraud through the real-time analysis of transaction data.
 The advanced machine learning models continue to learn from new data, allowing PayPal to stay ahead of emerging fraud patterns.

 PayPal’s proactive approach has seriously limited fraudulent transactions, thereby improving the user experience by reducing false positives.